Clear the environment

 lty=1:2, cex=0.8, bty = "n", y.intersp=0.8)

-Figure 15.5 compares output dynamics in the modern sector for the baseline scenario and scenario 2 in which the subsistence wage \(w^s\) falls in \(t=15\).
-It can be seen that for a lower subsistence wage, the modern sector grows faster and the Lewis turning point is reached earlier This result illustrates the Classical nature of the model, whereby capital accumulation is driven by profits.
+Figure 17.2 compares output dynamics in the modern sector for the baseline scenario with scenario 2 in which the subsistence wage \(w^s\) is fixed at a lower level and with scenario 3 in which the labour supply elasticity \(\gamma\) the modern sector faces after the turning point is higher.
+It can be seen that for a lower subsistence wage, the modern sector grows faster and the Lewis turning point is reached earlier.
+For a higher labour supply elasticity, the labour supply curve after the turning point is steeper, which leads to a faster increase in the real wage, a stronger squeeze of profits, and thus slower output growth.
+These results illustrate the Classical nature of the model, whereby capital accumulation is driven by profits.
 Thus, any reduction in profits slows down the growth process.

 abline(v = tp[1], col = "darkred")